Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: The CFL Hierarchy

 Finally, we are ready to give the proof of Theorem \ref{Sigma-m-vs-T}.

-\begin{proofof}{Theorem \ref{Sigma-m-vs-T}} The proof of the theorem proceeds by induction on $k\geq1$.
+\vs{-2} \begin{proofof}{Theorem \ref{Sigma-m-vs-T}} The proof of the theorem proceeds by induction on $k\geq1$.
 Since Lemma \ref{non-closure-many-one} handles the base case $k=1$, it is sufficient to assume that $k\geq2$.
-First, we will show the second equality given in the theorem.
+First, we target the second equality given in the theorem; namely, $\sigmacflm{k} = \sigmanfa{k}(DYCK)$.